 Different projects move differently

-A hall bath refresh and a whole-home renovation do not operate on the same clock.
+A hall bath refresh and a whole-home renovation don't operate on the same clock.
 Kitchens often hinge on cabinet production and countertop sequencing.
 Bathrooms depend heavily on waterproofing, tile cure windows, and finish coordination.
 Basements can move efficiently when conditions are straightforward, but moisture or egress issues can reset the early plan.
 Additions and large renovations carry the most variables because they also involve structure, exterior work, and more permit complexity.

 What usually causes delays

 Late selections are one of the biggest avoidable delay causes.
 If cabinets, tile, stone, fixtures, or appliances are still being chosen after demolition starts, the job is already carrying avoidable risk.
 Unclear scope is another.
-When the project is not fully described before work begins, questions become field interruptions instead of planning decisions.
+When the project isn't fully described before work begins, questions become field interruptions instead of planning decisions.

 Use schedule planning to remove avoidable stress before work starts.

-KCC can help sort timeline expectations against scope, selections, permit complexity, and how the household needs to live through the project.
+We can help sort timeline expectations against scope, selections, permit complexity, and how the household needs to live through the project.